 About Island Green Power

-Established in 2013, Island Green Power (IGP) is a leading developer of utility-scale solar projects and battery energy systems.
-IGP delivers renewable energy solutions that create lasting value for the communities it serves, protecting the environment while fostering economic growth and energy independence.
+Established in 2013, Island Green Power (IGP) is a leading developer of utility-scale solar projects and battery storage systems.
+We deliver renewable energy solutions that create lasting value for the communities we serve, protecting the environment while fostering economic growth and energy independence.

 Why Solar?